Out of the Blue (2022 film): Plot

-Connor struggles to kill the husband, and in the scuffle, the husband gets the upper hand as he gets the gun.
-Just when he is about to pull the trigger and end Connor's life, another intruder hits him on the head and instantly kills him.
-This intruder is revealed to be Jared, Astrid's boyfriend.
-Jared says that he came here to burgle and it is a coincidence that Connor and he chose the same night for their respective crimes.
-However, Connor does not quite believe that and kills him.
+In the scuffle, Marilyn's husband manages to wrestle his gun away.
+Before he can shoot Connor, another intruder hits him on the head and instantly kills him.
+The second intruder, who turns out to be Jared, claims that he came here to burgle and it is a coincidence that they run into each other.
+Connor does not quite believe that and kills him.